Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: Buy when the price breaks above the neckline, keep your stop loss below the low and stop loss above the high.

-3. Double Top pattern
+3. Double Top trading chart pattern

-• What it means: This pattern indicates a bearish trend has started, and the bullish trend will end.
+• What it means: This trading pattern indicates a bearish trend has started, and the bullish trend will end.

 • How to Trade: Sell when the price gives a rejection from its resistance level and breaks its previous low.
 Take entry there, set your stop loss at the previous high and your take profit at the previous low.